Navigation API | On-Premise | 2GIS Documentation

 enabled: true

-groupId: group_id
+groupId: navi-back

-user: kafka-async-matrix
+sasl.username: kafka-async-matrix

-password: 1Y2u3gGvi6VjNHUt
+sasl.password: 1Y2u3gGvi6VjNHUt

 distanceMatrix:

-taskTopic: request_topic
+taskTopic: task_topic

 cancelTopic: cancel_topic